siomarapantarotto/ATMConsulting/README.md

 * Java

 ## Setup
-To run this project, download the directory to your "AndroidStudioProjects" folder and run it.
+To run this project, just download the project directory to your "AndroidStudioProjects" folder and run it.

 ## How to contribute
 Thanks for viewing ATM Consulting APP!
 Contributions are more than welcome.